Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Delay–Doppler Input–Output Model

-for $m=0,\ldots,M-1$.
-Then, the following proposition establishes a connection between $\{Y_{\rm DD}[k,l]\}$ and $\{X_{\rm DD}[k,l]\}$ that generalizes the result in~\cite[Theorem~2]{Viterbo-2018} to the case where the target range is not a multiple of $R_{\rm r}$ and can change every $N/B$ symbol intervals; the proof is in the Appendix. \begin{proposition} Assume rectangular shaping filters.
-Then, under the $B$-fold stop-and-go approximation on the range variation over the OFTS frame, we have
+The following result extends~\cite[Theorem~2]{Viterbo-2018} to the case where the target range is not an integer multiple of $R_{\rm r}$ and may vary every $N/B$ symbol intervals.
+The proof is provided in Appendix~\ref{Appendix_DD_rect}. \begin{proposition} Assume rectangular-shaped filters.
+Under the blockwise constant-range approximation, we have

 for $k=0,\ldots,N-1$ and $l=0,\ldots,M-1$, where

 while

 if $0\leq l'\leq \big\lceil M-\frac{r\left(bT_{B}\right)M}{cT}\big\rceil-1$, and